cqse/teamscale-jacoco-agent/agent/USAGE.md

   of `TESTWISE_COVERAGE`, `TEST_LIST`, `JACOCO` and `JUNIT`.
 Default is `TESTWISE_COVERAGE`.
 Depending on the formats more data might be required by the REST endpoints see `Test impact mode` below for details.
-- `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries which are either separated by line breaks (recommended for readability) or by commas.
+- `config-file` (optional): a file which contains one or more of the previously named options as `key=value` entries which are separated by line breaks.
+The file may also contain comments starting with `#`.

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo documentation